Rototranslational sum rules for nuclear dynamics via traveling pseudopotentials: Abstract

 \section{Abstract}

-Recent works have pointed out some worrisome inconsistencies in linear-response calculations performed with nonlocal pseudopotentials.
-Here we show that most of these issues are fixed by correctly adapting the pseudopotential to the motion of the corresponding nucleus, with a velocity dependence of the nonlocal operator.
+{We establish a set of exact sum rules that relate the interatomic force constants to the frequency-dependent electromagnetic susceptibility of {a solid or molecule}, thereby generalizing the long-established principles of rototranslational symmetry to the nonadiabatic regime.
+Crucially, we show that in practical numerical implementations these sum rules are violated, unless special precautions are taken in the treatment of the atomic pseudopotentials.
+We solve these issues once and for all by correctly adapting the pseudopotential to the motion of the corresponding nucleus, with a velocity dependence of the nonlocal operator.
 This prescription restores the correct Galilean covariance of the Schr\"odinger equation, and the expected identity between mechanical rototranslations and electromagnetic perturbations.
-We demonstrate our arguments by relating the interatomic force constants to the electromagnetic susceptibility of the system via a set of exact sum rules.
-Among other virtues, these results conclusively reconcile the inertial and electrical definitions of the Drude weight in metals.
+These results conclusively fix a number of worrisome inconsistencies that were pointed out over the years in the context of linear-response theory restoring, e.g., the validity of the Larmor theorem, and the equivalence between the inertial and electrical definitions of the Drude weight in metals.}